Two shadows of a single black hole: Vacuum birefringence phenomena within Einstein-nonlinear-electrodynamics: Sample model: EH electrodynamics

 \section{Sample model: EH electrodynamics}

 In this section, we aim to investigate a concrete example of a BH spacetime sourced by NED, focusing on the relation between vacuum birefringence, shadows, and gravitational lensing.
-Specifically, we consider the Euler–Heisenberg (EH) model, described by the following Lagrangian~\cite{NY2022}
+Specifically, we consider the Euler-Heisenberg (EH) model, described by the following Lagrangian~\cite{NY2022}:

 where $\mu$ is considered as a generic free parameter.
-However, the Lagrangian~\eqref{EH_Lagrangian} also describes the low energy limit of quantum electrodynamics when $\mu$ is given by~\footnote{Throughout this paper, we have adopted the natural units.
+However, the Lagrangian~\eqref{EH_Lagrangian} also describes the low energy limit of quantum electrodynamics when $\mu$ is given by\footnote{Throughout this paper, we have adopted the natural units.
 Therefore, to obtain the correct value of $\mu$, we need to restore the units $c$ and $\hbar$.
 Following Ref.~\cite{JS1951}, one can show that $\mu$ with the units restored is given by

 in Gaussian unit and it has the dimension of meter$^{3}$/joule.}

 with $\alpha$ and $m_{e}$ being the fine-structure constant and the electron mass, respectively.
 For convenience, we express $\mu_{\text{QED}}$ normalized by the mass of a $10^4\,M_\odot$ BH, denoted by $M_{10k\odot}$.
 Remarkably, even when $\mu$ is considered to be the quantum electrodynamics parameter, the NED contributions are relevant for BHs with masses smaller than $M_{10k\odot}$, as $\mu_{\text{QED}}$ gives a small but non-negligible contribution.
 Moreover, notice that for $\mu = 0$, we recover linear electrodynamics, i.e., $\mathcal{L}(F,G) = F$.